snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

 In addition to obtaining derivatives of stochastic expansions with respect to the random variables, it is possible to obtain variance-based sensitivity indices from the stochastic expansions.
-Variance-based sensitivity indices are explained in the Design of Experiments Chapter of the User’s Manual :cite:p:`UsersMan`.
+Variance-based sensitivity indices are explained in the :ref:`Design of Experiments section <dace>`.
 The concepts are summarized here as well.
 Variance-based decomposition is a global sensitivity method that summarizes how the uncertainty in model output can be apportioned to uncertainty in individual input variables.
 VBD uses two primary measures, the main effect sensitivity index